 At level 5, students examine the social, economic and political dimensions of environmental issues and acquire important practical skills.
-The eight modules of this level examine the relationship between society and environment, economy and the environment, policy and the environment, human health and the environment.
+The eight modules of this level examine the relationship between society and environment, economy and the environment, policy and the environment, human health and the environment as well as human responses to global climate change, a major environmental issue of our days.
 Students acquire knowledge of principles of environmental management that is an essential component of problem solving.
-At this level, students are introduced to research methods used in environmental analysis (through the module Integrated Methods in Environmental Analysis I).
+At this level, students are introduced to research methods used in environmental analysis (through the module Integrated Methods in Environmental Analysis I with labs).
 This module focuses on natural science methods, while a second module with emphasis on social science methods will follow at level 6.
-Students develop their quantitative competence further through a compulsory module in statistics.
+Students develop their quantitative competence further through a compulsory module in statistics which is offered outside the OU programme (as part of the US programme).
 They also acquire the ability to interpret and use geospatial data about environmental issues through a compulsory module in Geographic Information Systems.